Ernest Untermann: Socialist years

-Untermann was on the National Executive Committee of the Socialist Party of America from 1908–10 and was the Socialist candidate for Governor of Idaho in 1908 and 1910 and for US Senate from California in 1912.
+Untermann was on the National Executive Committee of the Socialist Party of America from 1908 to 1910 and was the Socialist candidate for governor of Idaho in 1908 and 1910 and for U.S. senator from California in 1914.
 He believed strongly in support of the affiliated unions of the AF of L and opposed to the more radical approach of the Industrial Workers of the World.
 His anti-syndicalist perspective became more pronounced over time, with Untermann declaring in a polemic 1913 article that a crisis approached during which "it will be impossible to avoid the expulsion of individuals who through word and deed confess that they are not in harmony with the fundamental principles of the [socialist] organization."

 Untermann was a delegate to the 1910 "National Congress" and 1912 National Convention of the Socialist Party, chairing the organization's Committee on Immigration.
 He was a chief author, along with Joshua Wanhope (1863–1945), of a resolution on immigration which was pro-exclusionary — called "racist" by i.ts critics — backing the AF of L in its desire to stop manufacturers from importing cheap, non-union labor from the Far East.
 Untermann and Wanhope were joined as a majority on this point by journalist Robert Hunter and J. Stitt Wilson of California.

 John Spargo, Meyer London, and Leo Laukki (1880–1938) were the minority on this committee, opposing exclusionism.
 Untermann and Wanhope's majority proposal was effectively killed by the convention on motion by Charles Solomon of New York not to receive the committee's report, but rather to hold the matter open for further investigation and final decision by the next party convention, scheduled for four years hence.